rahulpnath/rahulpnath.com-old/source/_drafts/optimizing-octopress-workflow-for-new-posts.markdown

 #### **Improving the build time** ####

 Jekyll build command options provides a switch, '*configuration*', that allows to pass a configuration file instead of using '*_config.yml*'.
 In the configuration file we can specify a 'exclude' option to exclude the directories and/or files from the build.
 I created a new task for building only the current drafts, by specifying the '*--drafts*' switch and a dynamically generated configuration file, *_previewconfig.yml*, which excludes the '*_posts*' folder.
-This dramatically increases the build time to near real time!.
-While writing new posts I do not want to see any already published posts.
+This dramatically increases the build time, and completes almost immediately after a making a change to a post.
+This fits perfectly into my workflow, as while writing new posts I do not want to see any already published posts.
+You can also add the dynamically generated configuration file name to the *.gitignore* as I do not delete it in the rake tasks.
 I did not want to use the the '*rake isolate*' task that is already present in the  rakefile, as that does not integrate with the draft workflow and unnecessarily moves all the posts to a temporary place.
-You can also add the dynamically generated configuration file name to the *.gitignore* as I do not delete it.

 ``` ruby
 desc "preview the site in a web browser with all the draft posts"